samcaf/Ising/README.md

 A python toolbox for calculations on one dimensional quantum spin chains.
 Includes model Hamiltonians, operators, symmetries, spectrum analysis, entropy calculations, and examples.

+Special thanks to Nick O'Dea, who provided versions of a great deal of this code as well as a great deal guidance as I adjusted it.
+It is my understanding that O'Dea developed some of the code that he gave me in part in collaboration with Vedika Khemani.
+I am extremely grateful to both of them!

 ## Table of Contents